AdBnj/PasswordGen/README.md

 ## How to Use
 1. Clone the repository to your local machine.
 2. Navigate to the project directory in the terminal.
-3. Run the script using the command `Password_Generator_Checker.py` (replace "script_name.py" with the actual name of your script).
+3. Run the script using the command `Password_Generator_Checker.py`.
 4. The application window will open, and you can use the functionalities to generate or check passwords.

 ## Future Improvements